open-amt-cloud-toolkit/mps/docs/General/createProfileCCM.md

 4. Uncheck Generate Random Password.

-!!! note "Production Environment" In a production environment, you typically generate a random password for each AMT device to create a stronger, more secure AMT environment.
+    !!! tip "Production Environment"
+        In a production environment, you typically generate a random password for each AMT device to create a stronger, more secure AMT environment.

 5. Provide a strong AMT Password.

+    !!! important
-> **Note:** This password must meet standard, 'strong' password requirements:
+        This password must meet standard, **strong** password requirements:

->
-> > - 8 to 32 characters
+        - 8 to 32 characters

-> > - One uppercase, one lowercase, one numerical digit, one special character
+        - One uppercase, one lowercase, one numerical digit, one special character

 6. Select the name of the CIRA Config you created previously from the drop-down menu.